Rapper's Niece Identified as Teen Girl Killed in Miami Shooting

-Police are investigating a shooting in a northwest Miami neighborhood that killed one teen girl and sent two people to the hospital early Wednesday.
+Police are investigating a shooting in a northwest Miami neighborhood that killed the niece of a South Florida rapper and sent two people to the hospital early Wednesday.

 Two other victims, identified as men in their mid-20s, were brought to Jackson Memorial Hospital with gunshot wounds and are both listed in stable condition.